 - a.
 Provost: The Provost provides leadership for developing and implementing the University's academic vision.
 The Provost or designee (1) liaises with the President and Board of Visitors regarding academic affairs, inclusive of curriculum; (2) receives and acts upon recommendations from the Undergraduate Academic Program Review Committee (PRC) in collaboration with the Vice Provost for Undergraduate Education, Vice Provost for Research, Graduate Studies and Assessment, Academic Deans and Faculty Senate; and (3) provides independent review of proposals approved by the Graduate Council and Educational Policy Committee and maintains veto power over these. - b.
 Graduate Council (GC): The GC includes graduate faculty and the Director of Graduate Studies.
 The GC reviews and makes decisions regarding proposals for curricular changes at the graduate level, and maintains all graduate-level curricular proposal forms.
 In conducting its reviews the GC focuses primarily on resources, university policies and policies determined by external agencies, disciplinary best practices and department/program-level learning goals. - c.
 Undergraduate Academic Program Review Committee (PRC): The PRC evaluates degree program offerings of the university for curriculum alignment and outcomes on a six-year cycle and makes recommendations to the Provost about curricular modification within individual programs based on departmental, college and university missions. - d.
-Educational Policy Committee (EPC): The EPC includes instructional faculty from all four academic areas, the Academic Deans, the Vice Provost for Undergraduate Education (non-voting) and the University Registrar (non-voting).
-The EPC reviews and makes decisions regarding proposals for curricular changes at the undergraduate level, oversees policies and procedures pertaining to the curricular process, and maintains all undergraduate-level curricular proposal forms.
-In conducting its reviews the EPC focuses primarily on resources, university policies, policies determined by external agencies, and university-wide curricular coherence.
-[NB: This committee will be renamed, since the Undergraduate Degrees Committee and Undergraduate Academic Status Committee also deal with policies.] - e.
+Educational Policy Committee (CRC): Undergraduate Curriculum Review Committee (CRC): The CRC includes instructional faculty from all four academic areas, the Academic Deans, the Vice Provost for Undergraduate Education (non-voting) and the University Registrar (non-voting).
+The CRC reviews and makes decisions and recommendations regarding proposals for curricular changes at the undergraduate level, oversees policies and procedures pertaining to the curricular process, and maintains all undergraduate-level curricular proposal forms.
+In conducting its reviews the CRC focuses primarily on resources, university policies, policies determined by external agencies, and university-wide curricular coherence. - e.
 Liberal Learning Council (LLC): The LLC provides oversight for the Core, proposes changes to the Core, and reviews course proposals for Core inclusion.
-The LLC conducts cyclical reviews of the Core with a focus on resources as well as academic content, prepares written recommendations for the EPC and annual reports to the Faculty Senate. - f.
+The LLC conducts cyclical reviews of the Core with a focus on resources as well as academic content, prepares written recommendations for the CRC and annual reports to the Faculty Senate. - f.
 Honors Council: The Honors Council provides oversight for the Honors Program; proposes changes, if needed; and reviews proposals submitted by individual faculty members for adding and deleting courses to the Honors Program with a focus on program-level curricular coherency and academic best practices with respect to content, rigor, assessments, etc. - g.
 University Writing Council (UWC): The UWC reviews new course proposals and recertifications for Writing Intensive courses with a focus on best practices for teaching writing, and makes recommendations regarding the writing curriculum (ENGL 123, 223; writing intensive courses). - h.
 International Studies Advisory Committee (ISAC): ISAC reviews proposals for CNU-led study away courses, both foreign and domestic, with a focus on academic best practices for study abroad and practical issues related to travel and instruction outside the classroom; and reviews proposals that enhance the internationalization of the curriculum.